-In school year 2012-13, the state of Florida had three charter technical career centers.
-Advanced Technology College's charter expired on June 30, 2013.
+In school year 2013-14, the state of Florida had two charter technical career centers.
 These centers and their sponsors are

 - 1. First Coast Technical College (FCTC) St. Johns County School Board - 2.
-Lake Technical Center (LTC) Lake County School Board - 3.
-Advanced Technology College (ATC) Daytona State College
+Lake Technical College (LTC) Lake County School Board